LassoSoft/LassoGuide/lasso_guide_source/language/conditional-logic.rst

 Looping
 =======

 Lasso offers several operations that loop — executing a body of code repeatedly — based upon some criteria.
 This criteria can be a boolean expression, a number counting to a pre-defined point, or the count of the number of elements in a composite object.
 Each method of looping supports skipping to the top of the next iteration, aborting the loop process entirely, and retrieving the current count of the number of loops that have occurred.

 Each of these looping operations support the two forms shown for if/else and match.
-Most examples are shown in both froms.
-Also like if/else and match conditionals, looping operations do not produce a value, but the first form does auto-collection as will the second if associated with an auto-collect block (``=>{^ ... ^}``).
+Most examples are shown in both forms.
+Also, like if/else and match conditionals, looping operations do not produce a value, but the first form does auto-collection as will the second if associated with an auto-collect block (``=>{^ ... ^}``).
 See :ref:`the chapter on Captures <captures>` for more